danielsCodeTaco/TacoLang/README.md

 2. That's all!

 # Hello, World!
-1. Make a new file named "HelloWorld.taco" anywhere\n
+1. Make a new file named "HelloWorld.taco" anywhere
 2. Open it in any text editor
 3. Type <code>show:Hello, World!</code> and save the file
 4. Run the interpreter with the command prompt/terminal like in the above section